 - 12.1 The Validation and Exams team maintains definitive course documentation which incorporates all approved amendments to the original validation documentation as part of the course team's response to any conditions, requirements and/or recommendations.
-This includes a Definitive Course Record that is published online by the partner institution and sent to applicants. - 12.2 Definitive course documentation is stored within the relevant course file on MySuffolk.
+The Definitive Course Record is published online and sent to applicants. - 12.2 Definitive course documentation is stored within the relevant course file on MySuffolk.